 - 2.1 7 calendar day extensions are available to students undertaking all Undergraduate and Postgraduate Taught programmes, including apprenticeships, Keele University International College programmes, Foundation Year, online-only courses, on Keele programmes taught at international partner institutions and on taught modules for Doctoral Research programmes. - 2.2 For 60 credit modules, the extension available increases to 14 calendar days.
-Students should note that if they use the full 14 day extension, in some cases, this will delay completion of their programme. - 2.3 Students are permitted a 7 calendar day extension on up to 3 assessments per semester. - 2.3 Where the relevant professional body has specific requirements, these take precedence over this code of practice.
+Students should note that if they use the full 14 day extension, in some cases, this will delay completion of their programme. - 2.3 Students are permitted a 7 calendar day extension on up to 3 assessments per semester.
+Where students are studying on a programme with modules across the whole calendar year rather than an academic year, such as apprenticeship or HEP students, the Student Experience and Support Officer can approve additional 7 calendar day extensions on a pro-rata basis. - 2.3 Where the relevant professional body has specific requirements, these take precedence over this code of practice.
 Students should seek advice from their School on whether there are different rules for their programme. - 2.4 The 7 Calendar Day extension is distinct from the EC process as evidence is not required and approval of up to three requests per semester is automatic. - 2.5 Where a 7 calendar day extension is not sufficient to enable a student to submit their work, they should refer to the Exceptional Circumstances process.